Battle of Hengyang

 The first English language history of China's Most Important Battle in World War II

-In April 1944, Imperial Japan launched Operation Ichi -Go in order to secure a transcontinental transport route across China into Southeast Asia as well as to eliminate American air bases there.
-The Japanese army quickly overran Chinese resistance and pushed fast toward the city of Hengyang, a key railway junction in south-central China and site of a major U.S. base.
+In April 1944, Imperial Japan launched Operation Ichigo to secure a transport route linking Japanese forces in northern China and Southeast Asia, while eliminating American airfields in the region.
+The Japanese army quickly overran Chinese resistance and pushed fast toward the city of Hengyang, a key railway junction in south-central China.
 The Battle of Hengyang began on June 23, 1944.
-With just 17,000 troops and besieged in an area of less than ten square miles, the Chinese 10th Army held off a Japanese force totaling more than 110,000 men, supported by aircraft and artillery, for forty-seven days.
-The fighting was among the most savage of the entire war.
-Hengyang finally fell on August 8, but the Chinese defenders killed an estimated 20,000 Japanese soldiers and wounded tens of thousands more, frustrating Ichi-Go’s momentum.
+With just 17,000 troops and besieged in an area of less than ten square miles, the Chinese 10th Army held off a Japanese force totaling more than 110,000 men, supported by aircraft, tanks, chemical weapons, and artillery, for forty-seven days.
+The fighting was among the most savage of the entire Second World War.
+Hengyang finally fell on August 8, but the Chinese defenders and undaunted American pilots had stopped Ichigo’s momentum.
 The Japanese military’s failure to quickly conquer such a small city led to the fall of Japanese Prime Minister Tojo’s cabinet in July 1944, ultimately weakening Japan’s resolve to prosecute the war.
-News accounts compared the Battle of Hengyang to the German defeat at Stalingrad and to the Battle of Suiyang, the most famous siege in ancient Chinese history.
+News accounts compared the battle to the German defeat at Stalingrad in its ferocity and to the Battle of Suiyang, the most famous siege in ancient Chinese history.

-In the aftermath of World War II, once the Communists secured control of mainland China, the Battle of Hengyang was erased from Chinese history books since it was heroically fought by Chinese Nationalists.
-The Communist propaganda insisted that only they had successfully resisted the Japanese during World War II.
-But the survivors, both soldiers and civilians, kept the battle alive in their memories, and during the early part of the twenty-first century, the truth of Hengyang was presented to the Chinese people.
+In the aftermath of World War II, the battle was erased from Chinese history books since Communist propaganda insisted that only they, not the Nationalists, had successfully resisted the Japanese.
+But the survivors, both soldiers and civilians, kept the battle alive in their memories, and during the early part of the twenty-first century, the truth of Hengyang was finally presented to the Chinese people.
 The Battle of Hengyang: Japan’s Fateful Siege of World War II by Shifen Fox is the first English language history of one of the most important battles of the Second World War.
+The author returned to China where she interviewed survivors and children of survivors, read private letters, and had access to normally closed archives; in addition, she read memoirs written by Japanese survivors and referenced Japanese historical records.
+Learning late in life that her father perished in the battle, she also explains how the role of her father and this heroic defense was censored by China, but more than sixty years later has now been restored to its place in Chinese and world history.

 Shifen Fox taught at universities in China, New Zealand, and at Bellarmine University, Louisville, Kentucky.
 She received a PhD in comparative literature and is author of four books.
 She moved to the United States in 1998 and resides in Maryland.